NVIDIA/cuda-quantum/docs/sphinx/using/backends/sims/mqpusims.rst

         nvq++ get_state_async.cpp --target nvidia --target-option mqpu
         ./a.out

+See the `Hadamard Test notebook <https://nvidia.github.io/cuda-quantum/latest/applications/python/hadamard_test.html>`__ for an application that leverages the mqpu backend.

 .. deprecated:: 0.8
     The :code:`nvidia-mqpu` and :code:`nvidia-mqpu-fp64` targets, which are equivalent to the multi-QPU options `mqpu,fp32` and `mqpu,fp64`, respectively, of the :code:`nvidia` target, are deprecated and will be removed in a future release.